dioniok/sap-fiori-training/Day2_Exercise_Page_1.md

-# Day 2 Exercises - 1
+# Session 2 Exercises - 1
-This is a reference of Code for Day 2 Exercise.
+This is a reference of Code for Session 2 Exercise.

-## Day 2 Exercise - Create Display Orders Page
+## Session 2 Exercise - Create Display Orders Page
 In this exercise we will create the Display Orders Page.

 ### Change Application Title